-- Qualifications of the Operational Performance Verification Specialist. - A concise Operational Performance Verification Plan specified for all new systems and/or major pieces of equipment in the project.
-The Plan will define all of the procedures and tests to be performed and a performance checklist. - System and equipment test requirements must include specific tests and documentation that relate to the energy performance of the new and modified systems and/or equipment, conducted over a suitable range of operating (or simulated operating) conditions, and time period. - A concise Operational Performance Verification Report, which is a record of operational performance verification results.
-The report should include photographs, screen captures of the Building Automation System (BAS), copies of invoices, testing and data analysis results as appropriate. - Statements by the Specialist that the project, first as designed and, subsequently, as built conforms with the intent and scope of the energy audit and has the ability to achieve predicted energy savings. - Training materials and record of training. - Full documentation of all new and modified systems and equipment in the form of Systems Manuals, to be prepared following the guidance set out in EN 13460:2009 Maintenance Documents for maintenance [5a]. - Documentation must include (monthly where possible) target energy budgets and other key performance indicators for the modified building as a whole and down to the level of systems and major equipment where required.
+- Operational Performance Verification Plan: A concise Operational Performance Verification Plan specified for all new systems and/or major pieces of equipment in the project.
+The Plan will define all of the procedures, tests to be performed and a performance checklist. - Test Requirements: System and equipment test requirements must include specific tests and documentation that relate to the energy performance of the new and modified systems and/or equipment, conducted over a suitable range of operating (or simulated operating) conditions, and time period. - Project and Equipment Documentation: Full documentation of all new and modified systems and equipment in the form of Systems Manuals, to be prepared following the guidance set out in EN 13460:2009 Maintenance Documents for maintenance [5a]. - Energy Performance Reporting: Documentation must include (monthly where possible) target energy budgets and other key performance indicators for the modified systems and major equipment.

-6.0 OPERATION, MAINTENANCE AND MONITORING
+6.0 OPERATIONS, MAINTENANCE AND MONITORING

-Operations, Maintenance, and Monitoring is the practice of systematic monitoring of energy system performance and implementing corrective actions to ensure "in specification" energy performance.
-(Often referred to as Ongoing Commissioning, Monitoring-based Commissioning, Performance-based Monitoring, and Building Re-tuning).
+Operations, Maintenance, and Monitoring is the practice of systematic monitoring of energy system performance and implementing corrective actions to ensure "in specification" energy performance (often referred to as Ongoing Commissioning, Monitoring-based Commissioning, Performance-based Monitoring, and Building Re-tuning).